 D.2.3.
-Treatment of leakage in the monitoring plan

-D.2.3.1.
-If applicable, please describe the data and information that will be collected in order to monitor leakage effects of the project activity in order to monitor reakage effects of the project activity ID number Data Source Data Measured Recording Proportio How will Comment (Please use numbers to ease cross- referencing to variable of data unit (m), calculated (c) or estimated frequency n of data to be monitored the data be archived? (electronic/ paper) table D.3) (e)
+Treatment of leakage in the monitoring plan D.2.3.1.
+If applicable, please describe the data and information that will be collected in order to monitor leakage effects of the project activity ID number Recording How will the data Data Source of Data Measured (m), Proportion of Comment (Please use numbers to ease variable calculated (c) or frequency data to be be archived? data unit cross-referencing to table D.3) estimated (e) monitored (electronic/paper)

 D.2.3.2.
-Description of formulae used to estimate leakage (for each gas, source, formulae/algorithm, emissions units of CO_2 equ.)
+Description of formulae used to estimate leakage (for each gas, source, formulae/algorithm, emissions units of CO2 equ.)